anyscale/terraform-google-anyscale-cloudfoundation-modules/modules/google-anyscale-vpc-firewall/README.md

 [![Google Provider Version][badge-tf-google]](https://github.com/terraform-providers/terraform-provider-google/releases)
 # google-anyscale-vpc-firewall

 This sub-module builds Google VPC Firewalls that will work with Anyscale.
+It should be used from the [root module](../../README.md).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements